stacs-srg/valipop/README.md

 _ValiPop_'s micro-simulation model is written in Java.
 The supporting verification analysis and statistical code is written in R.

-## Installing Valipop

-## Running Valipop
+## Running ValiPop

 ### Via Java

-To run Valipop with its JAR file, you will need to have installed:
+To run ValiPop with its JAR file, you will need to have installed:

 - [R 4.4.2 or greater](https://cran.r-project.org/)
 - [Java 21](https://www.oracle.com/uk/java/)